That dollar amount reflects a 123.3% increase from $737 million in 2017 and a 92.4% year-over-year acceleration from $855.4 million during 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Nepal has highly positive net exports in the international trade of animal or vegetable fats, oils and waxes as well as carpets and other textile floor coverings.
-In turn, these cashflows indicate Nepal’s strong competitive advantages under both product categories.
+Nepal has highly positive net exports in the international trade of carpets and other textile floor coverings.
+In turn, these cashflows indicate Nepal’s strong competitive advantages under the textile floor coverings product categories.

 Products Causing Nepal’s Worst Trade Deficits